hermesgido/wallet-backend/README.md

 - users can only request top-up for their own wallet
 - admin top-up is immediate
 - top-up request approval credits the wallet and records a wallet transaction

+## Technical decisions and trade-offs

+Spring Boot was chosen because it is a strong fit for enterprise backend systems, especially in banking-style environments where reliability, transactional consistency, security, and maintainability matter more than minimal framework overhead.
+It provides mature support for layered application design, validation, security, database integration, and transactional workflows, which makes it well suited for wallet operations such as transfers and top-ups.

+PostgreSQL was selected because it is a proven relational database with strong transactional guarantees and data integrity features, which are important for financial operations.